severalnines/docs/user-guide/mysql/nodes.rst

 * **Make Primary**
 	- This option is only available if the node is down.
 It makes sense to use it if the Galera node is down and reported as non-Primary component from the *Overview* page.
 ClusterControl will attempt to promote the node from non-Primary state to :term:`Primary component`.

+MySQL Group Replication
+''''''''''''''''''''''''

+* **Shutdown Node**
+	- Stops the database instance on this node.
+This is not a system shut down.

+* **Restart Node**
+	- Stops and starts the database instance on this node.
+This is not a system reboot.

+* **Reboot Host**
+	- Initiates a system reboot on this host.

+* **Rebuild Node**
+	- Rebuilds the node by streaming backup from a master node using Percona Xtrabackup.
+ClusterControl will automatically start the Group Replication once the rebuild job succeded.

+.. caution:: 'Rebuild Node' will wipe out the node's MySQL datadir.

+* **Start Node**
+	- This option is only available if the node is down.
+It starts the database instance on this node.

 MySQL Cluster
 '''''''''''''